guanshi1688/longview-archive/docs/essays/english/standalone/why-knowledge-hard-to-move.md

 spare-parts management,

-rapid reconfiguration.
+and rapid reconfiguration.

-The number of manual workers may decline while the engineering density of the system rises.
+The number of workers may fall while the importance of a smaller technical team rises.

-That can make production less dependent on large amounts of labor, but more dependent on small, highly capable teams and the ecosystem around them.
+This can make production less dependent on abundant labor but more dependent on concentrated engineering capability.

 ---

-## 4. Advanced industries also create more asset specificity.
+## 4. Four variables help explain why some industries move more easily than others

-A general-purpose machine can serve many industries.

-A highly optimized production system is often different.
+Instead of asking whether an industry is simply “advanced” or “simple,” ask four more precise questions.

+**How codifiable is the knowledge?**
+Can most of the process be written into software, drawings, recipes, and measurable standards?

+**How specific are the assets?**
-Equipment, software, tooling, supplier quality systems, and skills may be developed around one particular product or customer.
+Can the equipment, tooling, and skills be redeployed easily, or are they optimized around one product, customer, or process?

-Those assets can still move.

-But their value may change once they are removed from the relationships that made them productive.

-A machine can be placed on a ship.

-That does not mean the capability around it travels unchanged.
+**How dense are the production relationships?**
+Can suppliers be replaced independently, or do firms need repeated co-development and rapid engineering communication?

+**How fast does the product or process change?**
+Is the problem reproducing a stable line, or keeping up with a system that changes every year?

+The harder the answer becomes on these four dimensions, the less useful it is to think of relocation as moving a factory.

 ---

-## 5. This produces a counterintuitive result.
+## 5. Technology can increase mobility at one level and embeddedness at another

-A mature, lower-technology industry may sometimes be easier to relocate.
+A mature product may become easier to manufacture globally because its design has stabilized.

-The product is stable.

-The process is well understood.

-Equipment is widely available.

-Suppliers are numerous.

-The learning curve is flatter.

-A rapidly evolving advanced industry can be more dependent on fast engineering communication, supplier co-development, prototyping, equipment modification, and constant material change.

-Relocating the factory therefore means more than reproducing today's production line.

-It means reproducing a learning system that can create tomorrow's version of the product.
+At the same time, the frontier version of the same industry may become more concentrated because improvement depends on a tight loop between design, equipment, materials, suppliers, and production feedback.

+This produces an important distinction:

+> **Replicating today's production is not the same as reproducing tomorrow's improvement.**

+A location may be perfectly capable of making the current product.

+The harder question is whether it can handle the next design change, the next material, the next yield problem, and the next generation of equipment.

 ---

-## 6. The hardest thing to relocate may not be today's product.

-A production line can be copied.
+## 6. The strongest relocation test is therefore dynamic

+Do not ask only:

-A current product can be copied.
+Can the product be made there?

-The deeper question is:

-> **Can the new location keep improving it next year?**

-Can it respond to the next design change?

-Can it retrain suppliers?
+Ask:

+Can yields ramp quickly?

-Can it solve unknown failures?
+Can local teams solve unknown failures?

-Can it turn current production experience into the next generation of process improvements?
+Can suppliers respond to design changes?

+Can equipment be modified without waiting for distant support?

+Can the location participate in the next product generation?

+If yes, productive capability has traveled more deeply.

-If not, the new location has copied a state of production, not the capability to evolve production.
+If no, the location may have copied a production state without reproducing the learning system that created it.

 Technological progress therefore creates two forces at once:

-> **Knowledge becomes easier to transmit.**
+> **Codification can make production easier to move.**
 >
-> **Capability can become more deeply embedded in systems.**
+> **System complexity can make improvement harder to detach from the ecosystem that learned how to do it.**

-That is one reason some advanced industries can look globally connected while remaining concentrated in a surprisingly small number of deep production ecosystems.
+That is why some advanced industries can be globally connected and yet remain concentrated in a surprisingly small number of deep production ecosystems.

 ---

 星衡｜Aster Vale
 Longview Archive
 Standalone Essay
 September 2026

 © 2026 Longview Archive.
 Licensed under CC BY-NC-ND 4.0.